CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 ###Platforms and Frameworks

 Platforms and frameworks are harmful.
 They constrain the behavior of a program and force it to adopt specific models and strategies.
 They require constant care and feeding.
 Over time the purposes of the platform may crowd out the purposes of the program.
 Poetic Programming encourages programmers to see platforms and frameworks as the most temporary and throw-away part of a program rather than its most deeply entrenched and permanent part.

+###Frameworks on Top of Frameworks

+Frameworks designed as customizations or extensions of other frameworks are doubly harmful.
+Programmers who love frameworks generally love building frameworks as well, and if a framework has been adopted for a mission the temptation to build a more suitable and powerful framework on top of the first framework is very strong.
+Any functionality that might be useful to multiple applications built on top of the framework is a candidate for the new intermediate framework.
+The goal is improve the efficiency of application development by providing more functionality "out of the box".
+Often however the result is that functionality is divided among different levels, and what might have seemed to be a natural division of responsibility to the original programmer seems arbitrary to those that come after.

 ###Libraries